 You can learn a lot by talking to real estate agents and checking online sources, but nothing beats a ground-level, in-the-trenches view.
 So when you think you’ve found a likely neighborhood, it’s time to hit the sidewalk with some shoe leather.
 Walk around the neighborhood observing carefully, use the public transportation yourself, do some shopping in local stores, and talk to neighborhood residents.
 Statistics like crime statistics can be misleading at the least.
 So if you want a better idea of how safe a neighborhood is, talk to homeowners and local business people.

 Location is everything, they say, and so it is.
-So you really have to put in the time and effort and do the research to find the right neighborhood in Los Angeles.
+So you really have to put in the time and effort and do the research to find the right neighborhood in Riverside.
 But you don’t have to do it all yourself.
 The right real estate professionals can make it much easier to find the right neighborhood.
 And we are ready to help you do just that.